JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/step_judge/user_prompt.md

-Some examples of steps are as follows
+Some examples of steps are as follows:

 Global objective
-Create a automatic iron plate mining setup into a chest Map setup
+Create an automatic iron plate mining setup into a chest Map setup
 There are no entities on the map
 Initial inventory